eslint/rfcs/designs/2021-stricter-rule-test-validation/README.md

 AssertionError [ERR_ASSERTION]: Test error object 'output' matches 'code'.
 Omit 'output' for non-fixable test cases.
 ```

 To clearly and concisely indicate that a test case produces no autofix, it is recommended to omit the `output` property entirely.
-Note that we will also allow `output: null` or `output: undefined` which can be useful when dynamically generating test cases (e.g. `output: hasAutofix ? bar : null`), and because many existing test cases are written with `output: null` as that used to be necessary to assert that the test case had no autofix (it isn't necessary anymore as of [ESLint v7](https://eslint.org/docs/user-guide/migrating-to-7.0.0#additional-validation-added-to-the-ruletester-class)).
+Note that we will also allow `output: null` or `output: undefined` which can be useful when dynamically generating test cases (e.g. `output: hasAutofix ? autofixedCode : null`), and because many existing test cases are written with `output: null` as that used to be necessary to assert that the test case had no autofix (it isn't necessary anymore as of [ESLint v7](https://eslint.org/docs/user-guide/migrating-to-7.0.0#additional-validation-added-to-the-ruletester-class)).

 An existing lint rule [eslint-plugin/prefer-output-null](https://github.com/not-an-aardvark/eslint-plugin-eslint-plugin/blob/master/docs/rules/prefer-output-null.md) enforces the desired behavior and is autofixable which should help with migration.